Jordon Crawford

-Jordon Benjamin Crawford (born July 17, 1990) is an American professional basketball player for ONVO Büyükçekmece of the Turkish Basketball Super League (BSL).
+Jordon Benjamin Crawford (born July 17, 1990) is an American professional basketball player for Esenler Erokspor of the Basketbol Süper Ligi (BSL).
 He played college basketball for Bowling Green.

 High school career

-Crawford attended La Salle High School, who he led to a 23–3 record as a senior, including a 9–1 mark in the Greater Catholic League (GCL).
+Crawford attended La Salle High School in Cincinnati, Ohio, who he led to a 23–3 record as a senior, including a 9–1 mark in the Greater Catholic League (GCL).
 Crawford, a team captain, was named conference player of the year, defensive player of the year, and first team all-league.
 Additionally, he was named first team all-district and all-city.

 College career

 After graduating from high school, Crawford played for Bowling Green where he was an All-MAC conference player as a senior after averaging 15 points, 4 assist, 3 rebounds and 2 steals per game.
 He finished with a rank of 4th in school history in assists with 473, 5th in school history in steals with 184, and 23rd in scoring.